 (3) Subject to Part 4, the registration provided for by subclause (1) continues in force for 3 years from the commencement.

-12. Certain existing pre-school centres continued as registered schools
+12. Certain pre-school centres at 1 Jan 2001 continued as registered schools

 (1) A pre-school centre —

 (a) for which a permit was in force under Part VIA of the repealed Act immediately before the commencement; and